-We are looking for someone able to teach Key Stage 3-5, who is innovative, creative and passionate about Geography.
-The successful candidate will love the challenge of working with teenagers and committed to supporting them to be creative, reflective and resilient learners.
-They will deliver high quality rigorous lessons that inspire a love of Geography amongst all students which extends beyond the classroom.
-They will share our aspiration to help realise the school's vision 'Always our best because everyone matters'.
-This would suit an experienced teacher or equally, a strong NQT.
+Required from September 2024 we are seeking to appoint a dynamic and forward thinking Teacher of PE.
+The successful applicant will be able to share and enthuse our young people with a love of PE, and support them to be creative, reflective and resilient learners.
+They will be passionate and committed, and keen to inspire students to learn skills and explore their own talents, and to share our aspiration to help realise the school's vision, Always our best because everyone matters.
+This role would suit an experienced teacher or equally a strong ECT.